-How it makes its way through your yard depends on how well your landscaping has been designed for erosion control solutions.
+How it makes its way through your yard depends on how well your landscaping has been designed by your erosion control contractors.
 If you’re unprepared, stormwater erodes the ground, creating an unsightly mess and a hazardous situation.

 When stormwater runs wild, it ends up in the nearest body of water as it creates a path — often a destructive path — through your property.
 Residential stormwater management is the process of managing this errant runoff.
 And when you rely on a landscape artist to design your residential stormwater management system, you get both efficient soil erosion control and a beautiful yard.

 Ambrose Landscapes knows which plantings can stabilize any slope and keep your soil on your property.
-There are many species of groundcover that grow well in the mountain climate.
+There are many species of groundcover that grow well in the mountain climate around Buncombe County.

 When engineering designs call for reinforced concrete walls, Ambrose builds to the strongest standards and with the best mixtures.
 They achieve dirt erosion control outside your back door by using natural stone for double seating or as shelves for rotating seasonal potted plant displays.
 It’s beautiful, and it works.

-Not all water is destructive, especially when you choose to integrate features such as waterfalls and ponds into your WNC landscape.
+Not all water is destructive, especially when you choose to integrate features such as waterfalls and ponds into your Western North Carolina landscape.
 Turn your problem slope into a design wonder with a garden fountain that traverses several layers or a natural stone retaining wall that combines blooming plants and evergreens with a soothing fountain.

-Your property value is determined by how well all the parts fit together, as well as the durability and aesthetics of the parts themselves.
-You may have beautiful plants for erosion control and water erosion control features that are actually a detriment because they’re in the wrong place.
+Your Asheville property value is determined by how well all the parts fit together, as well as the durability and aesthetics of the parts themselves.
+You may have beautiful plants for erosion and water control features that are actually a detriment because they’re in the wrong place.